 Related article: Growing weed with LED

-LEDs don’t shine as brightly as traditional HPS lights so are less noticeable when glimpsed by a neighbour.
+LEDs don't shine as brightly as traditional HPS lights, so are less noticeable when glimpsed by a neighbor.

 It has never been so easy to grow in an apartment, especially with the convenience of online stores.
 Choose the right variety, use a grow box, and you should be able to cultivate a good harvest of delicious weed without worrying about losing your deposit or even eviction.
 For high-quality cannabis seeds, check our mouthwatering selection of seeds suitable for apartment grows.